• Home

 Hint: If a mildewy fungus appears, cut off the white leaves and throw them away so they don’t contaminate other plants.

-* Get the most out of your peonies by cutting them when they just start to bloom.
+- Get the most out of your peonies by cutting them before they fully bloom.
+The buds will feel soft like a marshmallow.
 You can watch them fully blossom inside and enjoy them much longer.
 Check out my post on when to cut peonies for lasting blooms.

 Lots more peony info in the links below …